From the airport...

 Latest Well Met News

-Returning for the fourth consecutive year, Well Met, the conference office for Leeds Beckett University will be hosting the annual Visual Media Conference (VMC) on Tuesday 11 April.
+The Visual Media Conference (VMC) returned to the Rose Bowl for the fifth consecutive year.
+Well Met, the conference office for Leeds Beckett University, hosted the annual event on Tuesday 27 March.

 Lift Off Festival is a three-week festival showcasing the creative work of our students from the School of Film, Music & Performing Arts.